klevultd/frontend-sdk/examples/react/README.md

 )
 ```

-Next lets cover the sort option passed into the second parameter of the search function.
-The Klevu SDK includes an enumerable object called _KlevuSearchSorting_ which exposes a number of sorting methods that can be used to rearange the results.
+Next let's cover the sort option passed into the second parameter of the search function.
+The Klevu SDK includes an enumerable object called _KlevuSearchSorting_ which exposes a number of sorting methods that can be used to rearrange the results.

 The available sorting options are: